edlpumps/hi-er/README.md

 # HI-ER Readme

+This code is used for the https://er.pumps.org/ website.

 ## Getting the Application
 The application consists of many folders and files.
 In order to allow multiple people to work on the HI-ER content, and for continued application development, the HI-ER is managed through a `git` repository.  `git` is a platform that allows for very powerful version control - it tracks changes and allows you to "commit" them and "push" your changes to a central repository so others can always see the latest work.